 I’ve been hankerin’ for that rotisserie chicken flavor, but without having to get a rotisserie accessory for my grill.
 The solution?
 Rotisserie-style chicken done up right on the Char-Broil Big Easy.
 As with all chicken done on the Big Easy, the end result is moist, tender and packed with flavor.
 And yes, it has the best crispy skin ever!

-The rotisserie-style rub contains brown sugar, which means it can get a little dark when exposed to high heat, like you get in a Char-Broil Big Easy.
+The rotisserie-style rub contains brown sugar, which means it can get a little dark when exposed to high heat, like you get in a Big Easy.
 I thought it came out great, but the legs and wings do get a little char on them (it was a mighty tasty char, I must add).
 You can leave out the brown sugar, but you won’t quite get that lovely dark rotisserie color you find on the chickens you see in the store.
+You want your rotisserie-style chicken on the Char-Broil Big Easy to be as close to the real thing as possible!

 Also try my Raging River chicken from the Big Easy.